 Modern electrical machines training system is a revolutionary way of safely studying the characteristics of different motor types in a learning environment.
-This solution includes eight different types of machine, integrated power supply and control box and PC-based applications for advanced controller of the different machine types.
+This solution includes ten different types of machine, integrated power supply and control box and PC-based applications for advanced controller of the different machine types.
 Further to this, we provide four separate curriculum manuals for teaching electrical machines principles using manual control with external meters, using PC control and also control using MATLAB.

 The system is designed to be used manually or via connection to a laptop or PC.
 When utilising the PC control option, the user should download the app from the